 Current members on the George Mandel Memorial Award selection committee are ineligible to nominate candidates or be nominated.
 In addition, past recipients of the award are generally ineligible for nomination, except in the event of momentous contributions.

 The nomination of an individual or an applicant’s self-nomination should be based on at least one of the following criteria:

 - Presented or will present a paper at the annual conference, served or will serve on the annual conference program planning committee, has or will be a speaker or panel member (but not a moderator) of a program at conference, and lead or led a continuing education segment at a conference.

-- Become or be elected as chair of the section, an officer of the Engineering Division, or a member of any of the boards or committees of the SLA, or have participated actively in or contributed significantly to Aerospace Section activities.
+- Become or be elected as chair of the section, an officer of the Engineering Community, or a member of any of the boards or committees of the SLA, or have participated actively in or contributed significantly to Aerospace Section activities.

 - Made significant contributions to the profession through place of employment or publications.

 - Received an award for outstanding service from his/her employer in the aerospace industry.

 Award Selection Committee

 Please email nominations to Stephanie Sheldon.
 Nominations must be received by MARCH 31 for 2020.
 Each nomination must include a brief justification of why the nominee is considered meritorious and include the nominee’s current Curriculum vitae.